How to Install Windows 11 on Unsupported PCs: Bypassing System Requirements

 - Boot from your Windows 11 bootable USB drive.

-- Press SHIFT + F10 on the first Windows Setup screen to open the command prompt.
+- On the first Windows Setup screen, press SHIFT + F10 to open the Command Prompt.

 HKEY_LOCAL_MACHINE\SYSTEM\Setup

-- Close the Registry Editor and the command prompt.
+Creating Windows 11 Installation Requirements Bypass Keys - Close the Registry Editor and the Command Prompt window.

 3. Use Windows Update

-If you do not have a Windows 11 ISO image or cannot download one, there is a way to install Windows 11 through the Windows Update feature.
+If you don’t have a Windows 11 ISO file or if downloading one is inconvenient, you can try upgrading to Windows 11 using the Windows Update feature and a small registry patch.

-- Click this link to navigate to the GitHub file for skipping the TPM check in Windows updates.
+- Click this link to access a GitHub script that skips the TPM check in Windows updates.

-- Click ‘Download raw file’ to get the script.
+- On the GitHub page, click the ‘Download raw file’ option to download the script.

-- Right-click the downloaded file and select ‘Run as administrator’.
+Downloading Script from GitHub - Right-click the downloaded file and select ‘Run as administrator.’

-- Approve the action in the User Account Control dialog.
+Running Script as Admin - If prompted, allow the script to run in the User Account Control dialog.

-- Wait for the PowerShell window to show ‘Skip TPM Check on Dynamic Update [INSTALLED]’.
+- Wait until the PowerShell window shows ‘Skip TPM Check on Dynamic Update [INSTALLED]’.

-- Press any key to exit the window.
+- Press any key to exit the script window.

 - Press the Win key + I to open Windows Settings.

-- If the upgrade isn’t showing, restart your computer and check again.
+- If the upgrade option isn’t visible, restart your computer and check again.

 4. Edit Windows Registry